Rizque/GreenValley/README.md

 The Green Valley Django App is a web application built with Django framework that allows users to browse and review products from various farms.

+## Deployment

+The application is deployed and can be accessed online at [https://greenvalley.herokuapp.com/](https://greenvalley.herokuapp.com/).
+Feel free to visit the site and explore the available features.

 ## Features
 - User registration and authentication
 - Browse and search for agricultural products